Moses-A/Linux-Scoring-Engine/README.md

 3. Create a symbolic link to the file in another directory, preferably /var/www/html

-4. From here, edit the root user's crontab (# crontab -e) and place the
+4. From here, edit the root user's crontab (# crontab -e) and place the line:

                 * *  * * * python /directory/of/symboliclink

 5. Finally wait a few minutes than check 127.0.0.1 and make sure the points are displaying.